 What xMOOCs and cMOOCs have in common is that they are courses.
-But one may justifiably wonder whether for open, online learning to be innovative the course format is mandatory.
+But one may justifiably wonder whether the course format is mandatory for open, online learning to be innovative.
 A course has a few defining characteristics.
-Students need to enrol in it, one studies a defined topic at a fixed pace in a fixed period of time, there is a teacher and there are tutors, even if they are sparse.
-These characteristics may be seen as limiting conditions, carried over from face-to-face teaching in brick-and-mortar schools.
+Students need to enrol in it; one studies a defined topic at a fixed pace in a fixed period, and there is a teacher and tutors, even if they are sparse.
+These characteristics may be seen as limiting conditions from face-to-face teaching in brick-and-mortar schools.
 The wisdom of any one of them may be questioned, though.
-The open universities of this world have experimented with flexibility in pace and time for decades, the people they employ to design a course are often others than those who run a course.
-Indeed, the very distinction between design time and runtime comes out of these quarters.
+The open universities of this world have experimented with flexibility in pace and time for decades.
+The people they employ to design a course are often others than those who run a course.
+Indeed, the distinction between design time and runtime comes from these quarters.
 Also, experiments are afoot in which lurking (without formal enrolment) is an acceptable form of participation.
-So we should avoid surreptitiously buying in all of the connotations that the term ‘course’ has when designing innovative online education.
+So, we should avoid surreptitiously buying in all of the connotations that the term ‘course’ has when designing innovative online education.
 In this sense, particularly xMOOCs put us on the wrong footing.

 Something similar goes for openness.
 The openness most MOOCs offer is not of the Creative Commons kind, which gives away most rights and retains only some (for example, the right not to sell content for a profit).
-Most MOOCs are open in the sense in which Google’s services are open: they can be used freely, but they are not for free.
+Most MOOCs are open because Google’s services are open: they can be used freely, but they are not free.
 For example, usage data are collected, used and even sold.
-Particularly the xMOOC platforms use openness to attract large numbers of participants, which they hope to sell additional services for a profit.
-These restrictions are by no means necessarily bad, platforms need to pay their bills somehow too.
-I do think they are bad, though, if they were to lead to the privatisation of education.
-And particularly in the US such tendencies may be detected (see my earlier blog post on the purported democratising effect of MOOCs).
+Mainly, the xMOOC platforms use openness to attract large numbers of participants, and they hope to sell additional services for a profit.
+These restrictions are by no means necessarily bad.
+Platforms need to pay their bills somehow, too.
+I think they are wrong, though, if they were to lead to the privatisation of education.
+And particularly in the US, such tendencies may be detected (see my earlier blog post on the purported democratising effect of MOOCs).

-And finally, do MOOCs have to be massive and attract thousands or even tenth of thousands of participants?
-Obviously, if education were to follow in the footsteps of the music and film industries, then massiveness is a ticket to massive returns on investment.
+And finally, do MOOCs have to be massive and attract thousands or even tens of thousands of participants?
+If education were to follow in the footsteps of the music and film industries, then massiveness is a ticket to massive returns on investment.
 But from an educational point of view, massiveness can never be a goal in itself.
-True, there is nothing wrong with a well-designed course that attracts the interest of many people, all over the world.
-But there is nothing wrong either with a course that attracts a few hundred people only, because the topic is esoteric or the language community is small only (Obviously, there is something wrong with a course that attracts a small following only because it is badly designed.)
+True, there is nothing wrong with a well-designed course that attracts the interest of many people worldwide.
+But there is nothing wrong either with a course that attracts a few hundred people only because the topic is esoteric or the language community is small only.
+(Obviously, there is something wrong with a course that attracts a small following only because it is poorly designed.)

 The upshot of all this is that we should stop taking educational formats such as MOOCs as our starting point and then fight over which format is best in some sense.
 Many of the current MOOC discussions seem to go this way.
-What we should do in my view is begin with the careful identification of the educational challenge at hand and then design a suitable learning environment.
+What we should do, in my view, is begin with the careful identification of the educational challenge at hand and then design a suitable learning environment.
 This could be a MOOC, of whatever persuasion, but it could also be something entirely novel for which no acronym is (yet) available.
-So every letter may be negotiable.
-But the negotiations should not be about what the characteristics of the genuine MOOC are, but about how we can design the most effective, efficient and exciting learning environment for some challenge at hand.
+So, every letter may be negotiable.
+However, the negotiations should not be about the genuine MOOC’s characteristics but how to design the most effective, efficient and exciting learning environment for some challenges.
 If MOOCs can be of help, so much the better.
-Parenthetically, it is this principle that we used in the EU-funded HANDSON MOOC for teacher training on ICT in the classroom.
+Parenthetically, we used this principle in the EU-funded HANDSON MOOC for teacher classroom ICT training.